Lightly sweetened baked banana donuts are topped with a smooth dark chocolate glaze for a fabulous breakfast. (Jump to Recipe)

 I recommend waiting until the donuts have mostly cooled before glazing – they are less likely to fall apart.
 But as with many things in life, you can choose your own adventure.

-Dip and lift.
-I like to use the smooth under-side of the donuts when glazing, rather than the side that was up when they came out of the oven.
-The glaze adheres better.
+Dip one side of the donuts into the chocolate glaze and then lift and twist your wrist to catch the glaze.
+I like to glaze the the bottom side of the donuts, rather than the side that was up when they came out of the oven.
+The glaze adheres better to the bottom side.
 We all want maximum glaze.

-Halfway through the process, you might have someone like Brian waiting impatiently to grab one…
+Halfway through the glazing process, you might have someone like my husband Brian waiting impatiently to grab a donut…

 And I can’t really blame him.
 It’s a hazard of living with me.